rajabishek/swift-essentials/manuscript/iOS Essentials/notes.md

 look for patterns & sould have answered monday's questions make a plan on what to do next
 Repeat the last 2 days alone in the next sprint

+3 Steps are there basically
+1. Creating a time pressure
+2. Getting into a prototyping mindset
+3. Doing quick reasearch which doesn't have to be complicated

+Ship early, shif often - No
+Learn early, learn often - Yes i.e Rent before you buy